Pumpkin Spice & Fall Advice

 Banish Those Screaming Pipes This Halloween

 Nothing sounds spookier than mysterious banging, clanking, or screaming pipes echoing through your home.
 These haunting noises—often called "water hammer"—occur when water flow stops abruptly, causing pressure waves that make pipes rattle against walls or supports.
-Before winter arrives with its freeze-thaw cycles that can worsen the problem, address noisy pipes now:

 • Check pipe supports: Loose pipes can bang against walls or joists